dart-lang/http/pkgs/cupertino_http/README.md

 A macOS/iOS Flutter plugin that provides access to the [Foundation URL Loading System][].

+## Experiment warning

+**NOTE**: This package is experimental, and shared for feedback.
+Breaking changes may be made without announcement.
+The whole package may get discontinued.

+## Motivation

 Using the [Foundation URL Loading System][], rather than the socket-based [dart:io HttpClient][] implemententation, has several advantages: